-Travel Study and External Study courses, which involve international travel or domestic travel beyond the parameters of a field trip as described below, are covered under other policies.
-Please contact travelstudy@otis.edu or (310) 665-6815 for more information about Travel Study courses.
+Travel Study Programs, which involve international travel or domestic travel beyond the parameters of a field trip as described below, are covered under other policies.
+Please contact lnternational@otis.edu or (310) 665-6815 for more information about Travel Study Programs.